-Before actually installing the Measuring Head on the bus, the head may be checked for damage to the head and performing a head resistance check per Table 5.1 first, if desired.
-This is accomplished by connecting the cables with the head removed from the bus.
+Before actually installing the Measuring Head on the bus, the head may be checked for proper operation first, if desired.
+This is accomplished by connecting the entire system as explained in this section, and then performing the head checkout procedure described in the "Magnetic Centering" section with the head removed from the bus.
 After the procedure is complete, the head should be mounted according to the instructions in this section.

 Check the mating faces of the Measuring Head.
-Make absolutely certain that the serial numbers of both halves of the head match; otherwise you may cause misalignment and unit failure.
+Make absolutely certain that the serial numbers of both halves of the head match, otherwise you may cause misalignment and unit failure.
 Use only a small brush or cloth to remove any dirt particles from the head partline insulation, multi-conductor connector, and latch areas.

-When installing the Measuring Head, protect the window insulation from impact, and do not let the weight of the Measuring Headrest upon the window insulation as it can be easily damaged.
+When installing the Measuring Head, protect the window insulation from impact, and do not let the weight of the Measuring Head rest upon the window insulation as it can be easily damaged.
 Also, the interconnecting cable is of top quality, but it is not armored.
 Protect it from abrasion and sharp edges.

-Figure 5.2 Window Insulation Description Typical For LKB-15 & LKB-30 Heads
+Figure 5.2 Window Insulation Description Typical For LKB Series Heads.

 CAUTION: The part-line insulation pieces (located on the mating surfaces of the head) are brittle and can be easily damaged if one is not careful during installation.
 Mount the Bottom half of the head on the floor or platform and secure it in place temporarily.
-An arrow indicates the direction that conventional bus current must flow through the aperture: (+ to -).
+An arrow indicates the direction that conventional bus current must flow through the aperture (+ to -).
 Place the upper half of the Measuring Head over the bus.
 Connect the bottom half of the head to the top half using the M8 bolts (provided).
 Tighten the bolts until snug.
 Do not over-tighten.
 Since the bolts are stainless steel, it is recommended to lubricate the bolts before installation to prevent them from sticking or seizing.
 A dry "Moly" type lubricant is recommended.
-Also, make sure that the serial number on the top half of the Measuring

-Head matches the serial number of the lower half, and that the halves go together squarely and evenly without forcing, twisting, or cocking.
+Also, make sure that the serial number on the top half of the Measuring Head matches the serial number of the lower half, and that the halves go together squarely and evenly without forcing, twisting, or cocking.
 If for some reason the head halves do not press tightly together, do not try to force the heads closer together as it might lead to damage.
 Check for obstacles preventing the head from mating properly.
-Mounting the head backward will not damage the equipment, however, the meter will read negative.
+Mounting the head backward will not damage the equipment, however, the meter will read zero.
 After final positioning of the head, secure the mounting feet permanently to the floor or platform.